franlane94/CTM/README.md

-# General Cosmological Trajectories Method (GCTM) code
+# Cosmological Trajectories Method (GCTM) code

-A Python code to compute the power spectrum and 2-point correlation function in real and redshift space using the GCTM.
+A Python code to compute the power spectrum and 2-point correlation function in real and redshift space using second-order CTM.

-Please see the [Wiki](https://github.com/franlane94/GCTM/wiki) for more details
+Please see the [Wiki](https://github.com/franlane94/CTM/wiki) for more details

 **Any queries please email**: <flane@roe.ac.uk>